andersevenrud/xpra-html5-client/docs/integration.md

 You can build your own clients and user interfaces by using the shipped libraries.

+> This example assumes a toolchain with loader support, like Vite or Webpack in order to set up webworkers.

 ## Installation

-> Assuming a bundler with loader support, i.e. Vite

 ```bash
 npm install xpra-html5-client@latest